The Sims 5 is officially in the works and the first look has been revealed

 Listen to this article

 It's official: The next generation of The Sims is finally in the works!
 Yes, The Sims 5 is officially on the horizon and it already looks promising.
+The latest updates?
+The base game will be entirely free to download when it's released – and it will include a multiplayer option!

-A very early sneak peek at the new game, with the working title 'Project Rene', has been confirmed as the next iteration of The Sims.
+A very early sneak peek at the new game, with the working title 'Project Rene', was unveiled at the Behind The Sims Summit on October 18th 2022.

 READ MORE: How to download The Sims 4 for free